Computer and Video Games: YouTube channel

 Until the closure of CVG, their official YouTube channel provided a variety of video game related content, providing everything from walkthroughs of games to news regarding video game consoles and regarding gaming events.
 Their second longest running series, GTA V O'clock covered news and conspiracy theories regarding Rockstar Games' Grand Theft Auto V and Grand Theft Auto Online.
 It was one of the few publications invited to see and play Grand Theft Auto V before its release to the public on 17 September 2013 and re-release for PC on 14 April 2015.

 CVG Presents

 When the magazine did reappear it was in a new form, titled CVG Presents, on 16 April 2008 with a bi-monthly release schedule.
-The new format concentrates the whole magazine on a single subject.
-The first issue of the new format concentrated on the history of the Grand Theft Auto series of games.
-CVG Presents has not been published since 2009.

 Golden Joystick Awards

-CVG hosted the annual Golden Joystick Awards, the longest running gaming ceremony in the world and widely acknowledged as one of the most prestigious, as they're voted for solely by the general gaming public.
+CVG hosted the annual Golden Joystick Awards, the longest running gaming ceremony in the world.
 Originally created in 1982 as the CVG magazine's annual awards ceremony, the awards moved onto the web with CVG.com in 1999.

 In April 1983, the magazine published the results of its first Golden Joystick Awards, along with pictures from the ceremony in Berkeley Square.
 DJ Dave Lee Travis presented the award for best game of the year to Jetpac.

-The 2006 Golden Joystick awards attracted over 540,000 votes and were webcast for the first time.
-The Golden Joystick Awards entered their 25th Silver Anniversary year in 2007 and attracted over 750,000 votes from gamers around the world, with Microsoft's Gears of War winning four Joysticks including Ultimate Game of the Year.